DS4PS/cpp-523-fall-2019/index.md

 ## Course Prerequisites:

-# Prior completion of inferential statistics course

-# To be successful in this program you need some basic background in statistics including familiarity with the following topics:
+To be successful in this program you need some basic background in statistics including familiarity with the following topics:

 - Variable types – numeric, categorical, binary
 - Descriptive statistics such as the mean, median, mode, quantiles, and standard deviation